-Barkham at Markham and Woofing Waters at Quiet Waters will reopen as of June 27 with limited capacity to provide social distancing.
+Barkham at Markham and Woofing Waters* at Quiet Waters are open with limited capacity to provide social distancing.
 Please follow these rules:

 - The parks are open for annual/seasonal passholders only.
 No daily drop-ins.